 Conversion rate vs. click conversion rate

-A common assumption is that conversion rate and click conversion rate are the same thing.
+A common assumption is that conversion rate and clicks conversion rate are the same thing.
 However, they’re actually each a distinct metric, though both are equally informative:

-- As we’ve covered, conversion rate is the total number of conversions dividing by the total number of visitors
+- As we’ve covered, the conversion rate is the total number of conversions divided by the total number of visitors

 - Click conversion rate calculates the percentage of visitors that converted, without counting multiple conversions by a single visitor more than once

 As you can see, your conversion rate doesn’t account for a single visitor that may have completed multiple conversions.
 For example, one person might make a purchase, sign up for your email list, and complete a form for additional service information.
-Conversion rate would consider that three conversions, whereas click conversion rate would consider it one.
+The conversion rate would consider that three conversions, whereas the click conversion rate would consider it one.